vbaliga165/PickMyChamp/README.md

 This project can be broken down into 3 components:
    1. Collecting and manipulating user input
-      - To keep things simple, I only ask for a summoner username and opponent the user is facing, in order to develop a *pseudo "profile"* of the user and their possible picks for the game.
+      - To keep things simple, I only ask for a summoner username and opponent the user is facing, in order to develop a profile of the user and their possible picks for the game.
       - Although we request information from the user at various points, we have to actually interpret it to come to a conclusion.
 I have basic information about the user, but **how do I actually _transcribe_ it?**
       	- Throughout the whole runtime of the application, I only webscrape two distinct sources:
        	    1. LoL database for user statistics: [op.gg](http://na.op.gg)